HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Sass

 While analyzing CSS code tells us what CSS developers are doing, looking at preprocessor code can tell us a bit about what CSS developers want to be doing, but can't, which in some ways is more interesting.
-We used CSS files with sourcemaps to extract and analyze SCSS style sheets in the wild.
+Sass consists of two syntaxes: Sass, which is more minimal, and SCSS, which is closer to CSS.
+The former is falling out of favor and is not used very much today, so we only looked at the latter.
+We used CSS files with sourcemaps to extract and analyze SCSS stylesheets in the wild.
 We chose to look at SCSS because it is the most popular preprocessing syntax, based on our analysis of sourcemaps.

 We've known for a while that developers need color modification functions and are working on them in [CSS Color 5](https://drafts.csswg.org/css-color-5/).
 However, analyzing SCSS function calls gives us hard data to prove just how necessary color modification functions are, and also tells us which types of color modifications are most commonly needed.